How to Find a Fiscal Sponsor for Your Nonprofit

 How frequently do you write checks to pay bills?
 What's the frequency and format of financial reporting for the sponsored program?

-Do you require projects to have a minimum annual income?
+Do you require projects to maintain a minimum annual income?

 Do you formally acknowledge gifts and donations?